 1969 Dodge Charger

 Sorry for the misdirect, but there was a second Charger that needed to be on this list.
-We’re nearly to the very fastest American muscle car ever, and we have to go back to ‘69, the year of legends.
+We’re near to the very fastest American muscle car ever, and we have to go back to ‘69, the year of legends.
 The ‘69 Charger is arguably the ultimate muscle car of all time.
 Muscle competition was reaching its peak.
 Ford had barely proven that American cars could win on the track.
 Then Dodge decided to make everyone look silly.

 At the time, NASCAR pushed cars harder than any other race (which is still arguably true).
 Under the most grueling conditions, the Charger was the first vehicle to ever finish a lap averaging 200 mph.
 It was so fast that NASCAR had to ban it in order to keep the race fair.
 If that isn’t legendary, what is?